 Before you can apply for a medical license, you must pass a three-step test called the United States Medical Licensing Examination (USMLE), also known as the board exam.

 This test is unusual for two reasons.
 First, you take each part at a different stage of your medical education.
 Second, unlike many standardized tests, the USMLE actually assesses your mastery of the material, not how well you take a test.
-While there are some test-taking strategies that will improve your performance, you won't pass without comprehensive and detailed knowledge of the sciences, as well as an ability to apply that knowledge in a clinical setting.
+Some test-taking strategies will improve your performance, but you won't pass without comprehensive knowledge of the sciences, as well as an ability to apply that knowledge in a clinical setting.

 The USMLE is designed for students of allopathic medicine, who are on the path to an MD.
 Students of osteopathic medicine can take either the USMLE or a similar test called the Comprehensive Osteopathic Medical Licensing Examination (COMEX).